 The PD is classified based on power.
 The Physical Layer classification of the PD is the maximum power that the PD draws across all input voltages and operational modes.

-PDs implementing a 2-Event class signature shall return Class 4 in accordance with the maximum power draw, PClass_PD, as specified in Table 33–18.
-Since 1-Event classification is a subset of 2-Event classification, Type 2 PDs respond to 1-Event classification with a Class 4 signature.
-Type 1 PDs may choose to implement a 2-Event class signature and return Class 0, 1, 2, or 3 in accordance with the maximum power draw, PClass_PD.
-The Type 2 PD’s classification behavior shall conform to the electrical specifications defined by Table 33–17.
+PDs implementing a Mulitple-Event class signature shall return Class 4 in accordance with the maximum power draw, PClass_PD, as specified in Table 33–18.
+Since 1-Event classification is a subset of Multiple-Event classification, Type 2, Type 3, and Type 4 PDs respond to 1-Event classification with a Class 4 signature.
+Type 1 PDs may choose to implement a Multiple-Event class signature and return Class 0, 1, 2, or 3 in accordance with the maximum power draw, PClass_PD.
+Type 2, Type 3, and Type 4 PD’s classification behavior shall conform to the electrical specifications defined by Table 33–17.

 In addition to a valid detection signature, PDs shall provide the characteristics of a classification signature as specified in Table 33–16.
-A PD shall present one, and only one, classification signature during classification.
+Type 1 and Type 2 PDs shall present one, and only one, classification signature during classification.

-Table 33–16—Classification signature, measured at PD input connector
+Table 33–16—Classification signature1, measured at PD input connector